ctorney/Daily-Diary/README.md

 ## Features

 - links a calendar with a full screen daily notes page
-- it's possible to add or delete pages for a given day
+- possible to add or delete pages for a given day
-- day, month, or week notes can be exported to pdf
+- day, month, or year notes can be exported to pdf
 - persistent to do list and summary of each day
 - displays calendar events from ical feed url (not yet implemented)